Russian Toy (Long-haired)

 Official measurements, coat, and temperament

-- Ears: Large, thin, set high, and covered with long, thick hair.
+- Ears: Large, thin, set high, and covered with long, flowing hair that forms a fringe.

 Breed Trivia